 Also edited and introduced by Robert Ignatius Letellier is a piano reduction of the music.
 (Cambridge Scholars Publishing, 2009).
 Includes supplements by Pugni and from other ballets.
 Reproduced from a 1981 repetiteur’s score from Kiev; a copy of the original in the library of Covent Garden; and a 1980 manuscript of the Kingdom of the Shades section.
 Nice to have as a study score, though because of the binding and sparse reduction, not really usable at the piano with dancers.

 https://petipasociety.com/ludwig-minkus/ This is the Petipa Society website’s inviting biography of the composer Minkus.
-[Unattributed.]
+[Unattributed but with a list of sources.]

 The Memoirs of Marius Petipa were translated into English by Helen Whittaker, edited by Lillian Moore (London: Dance Books, 1958).